Kenny Perry reveals he left professional golf to take care of his wife with Alzheimer’s

 “I’ll let the world know … my wife’s sick,” Perry told Brian Katrek and John Maginnes on Katrek & Maginnes On Tap.
 “I’m her caretaker and I’m going to take great care of her.
 Alzheimer’s is a terrible disease.”

-Perry added that when he left the tour, his wife, Lesslye, 62, would have trouble following him on the course at tournaments, and he’d have to “chase her down.”
+Perry added that when he left the tour, his wife, Sandy, 62, would have trouble following him on the course at tournaments, and he’d have to “chase her down.”

 “I was at the Senior Open two years ago, and it was a 36-hole complex and she ended up going on the other 18 holes,” he said.
 “So I realized right then that it’s time for me to do something else.